itamarsalazar/starter-academic/content/home/experience.md

     location: Lima, Peru
     date_start: '2019-06-01'
     date_end: ''
     description: We apply artificial intelligence and signal & image processing techniques to develop projects for national institutes in Peru.
 We also do some research on machine learning techniques (CNN).
-A list of papers can be found here www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/.
+A list of papers can be found [here](www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/).

   - title: Research project assistant
     company: INICTEL-UNI